gerbless/react-tutorial/README.md

 }
 ````

-With this, our component will have all the necessary stuff to accomplish our requeriments.
+With this, our component will have all the necessary stuff to accomplish our requirements.
 If you notice here, to assign CSS classes to a react component, you should assign them in className attribute.
-This is because `class` keyword is a reserved word in javascript world.
+This is because `class` keyword is a reserved word in Javascript world.

 Next step is create an user avatar component